A2Y-D5L/personas-framework/framework/personas/agent-manager/todos/implement-personas.md

 ## Problem Statement

-The current `.agent` directory is too broad and overwhelming for agents to quickly orient and act effectively.
+The current `.personas/framework` directory is too broad and overwhelming for agents to quickly orient and act effectively.
 The 296-line `AGENTS.md` file contains universal instructions that create cognitive overload.
 Persona-specific instruction files are mostly empty, missing the specialized guidance needed for focused agent work.

 **Key Issues:**